Federal Motor Vehicle Safety Standard 226

 Regulates automotive ejection mitigation in the U.S.

 Federal Motor Vehicle Safety Standard 226 (FMVSS 226) regulates automotive ejection mitigation in the United States.
 Like all other Federal Motor Vehicle Safety Standards, FMVSS 226 is administered by the United States Department of Transportation's National Highway Traffic Safety Administration.

 This standard establishes requirements for ejection mitigation systems to reduce the likelihood of complete and partial ejections of vehicle occupants through side windows during rollovers or side impact events.
 The standard applies to the side windows next to the first three rows of seats, and to a portion of the cargo area behind the first or second rows, in motor vehicles with a gross vehicle weight rating (GVWR) of 10000 lb or less except walk-in vans, modified roof vehicles and convertibles.

-Many automotive insiders believe this standard led to the demise of the Dodge Viper, third gen Ford Ranger, second gen Ford Crown Victoria and third gen Lincoln Town Car.
+Many automotive insiders believe this standard led to the demise of the Dodge Viper.